-Blantyre, Malawi — As a child, Caroline Rodrick was sickly.
-Malaria, diarrhea, fits of coughing and skin irritations often kept her home from school and she fell behind in her studies.
+Blantyre, Malawi — She was not yet 13, and for most of her life, she was sickly.
+Malaria, diarrhea, fits of coughing and skin irritations often kept her home from school.
 A trip to the health facility was too far.
-But a health worker’s visit to her school’s girls club provided answers to Caroline’s poor health and access to the treatment the 12-year-old needed to live a full and active life.
+But a health worker’s visit to her school’s girls club provided answers to the girl’s poor health and access to the treatment she needed to live a full and active life.

 To prevent new HIV infections among this vulnerable group and increase HIV testing, the Gateway project provides education and community-based HIV testing in communities across Blantyre District.
 Since its inception in October 2018, the project has screened 1,037 girls for HIV testing services.
 Of those, 493 were tested for HIV; five tested HIV positive and were linked to care and treatment.